resources

 With an increasing population and visitors from all over the World, it is important that we focus on creating a healthy and sustainable place for Florida’s residents and visitors to work, live, play and learn.
 Healthcare is a significant portion of our economy and attracts patients from all over the World.
 Providing a supportive environment for access to affordable care for all is a priority.

-1. ADDRESS PROVIDER SHORTAGE
+1. PROVIDER SHORTAGE SOLUTIONS

 • Support a competitive medical liability environment related to medical malpractice suits to help Florida become more attractive to top ranked healthcare professionals